| ||||||

 -n[o-estimation]

-Forces ibis to evaluate the number of hits without
+to evaluate the number of hits without

-first perform an estimation.
+first performing an estimation.

--no-estimation and
+and

--estimation-only are mutually exclusive, the one that
+are mutually exclusive, the one that

 appears later will overwrite the one that appears early on the same